 You can think of a Mongoose schema as a blueprint for defining the structure of a Mongoose model that maps directly to a MongoDB collection.

-A schema type is then a configuration object for an individual property within a schema.
-It defines the type of data a path should have, how to validate that path, the default value, whether it has any getters/setters, and other configuration options.
+A schema type is a configuration object for an individual property within a schema.
+It defines the type of data a path should have, how to validate that path, the default value, whether it has any getters/setters and other configuration options.

 Here is an example: